callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 {% include image.html url="/images/1909/NEWS-19090206-Tower_Hamlets_Independent_and_East_End_Local_Advertiser-Page_5.png" dimensions="width='100%'" caption="Midnight Fatality at Whitechapel" %}

 There is an article on page 5 of the East London Advertiser dated 6th February 1909 with the title of "MIDNIGHT FATALITY AT WHITECHAPEL".
 It is about the death of a woman in 1 Regal Place called Fanny Savolocki in September 1908.
 She appears to have not been able to sleep as she was worrying about a daughter who had left for South Africa, but hadn't been heard of since.
-Her Granddaughter woke up in the night to find her Grandmother had fallen from the window into the yard below.
+Her granddaughter woke up in the night to find her grandmother had fallen from the window into the yard below.
 She was admitted into hospital but died on the Wednesday after her fall.
 The fall took place on 27th September 1908.

 I suspect Hannah and the family moved into 1 Regal Place soon after this tragic incident and may have been in 1 Regal Place as early as October 1908.